BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 Does it truly function as anticipated?
 What new possibilities does it create?
 Does it harbor artistic potential?
 What existing realities does it dismantle?
 Moreover, and perhaps most crucially, can we perceive it as more than just a tool?
-Can we appreciate it in its entirety -- as it presents itself to us, without reducing it to its constituent parts, functions, and effects?
-I am a proponent of a culture of mindful engagement -- a society of informed participants within the sphere of technology.
+Can we appreciate it in its entirety---as it presents itself to us, without reducing it to its constituent parts, functions, and effects?
+I am a proponent of a culture of mindful engagement---a society of informed participants within the sphere of technology.
 A capable society should possess the authority to reject technological progress in favor of cultural advancement.

 We must understand how we can be manipulated, what is beneficial for us, and what our needs are.